arendvw/clipper/README.md

 Clipper for Grasshopper
 =========

-Update June 2021: The last release is from 20th of April 2020.
+Update January 2022: The last release is from 12th of October 2021.
 This plugin is stable, and still being maintained.

 Clipper is a 2D polygon Clipper offering polygon boolean operations (clipping): Intersection, Join, Difference, XOR.
 Offsets for polygons and Minkowski Sum and Differences.